NFL owners extend Commissioner Roger Goodell's contract

 If the NFL had decided to bring in a new commissioner, that person would only have had a year or so to get up to speed.
 And they might not be as skilled at negotiating as Goodell.
 The past two TV deals he did were favorable for owners, according to former NFL attorney Jodi Balsam.

-The league is also dealing with declining TV ratings and growing concerns about brain damage that can be caused by the sport.
+The league is also dealing with declining TV ratings and growing concerns about brain injuries caused by high-impact hits to the head.

+While it's unclear how much Goodell will be making with his new contract, a source familiar with the deal said 85% of his compensation will be performance based.

 His salary was cut continually between 2012, when he made $44.2 million, and 2015.
 That is when the NFL dropped its federal tax exemption.
 As a result, Goodell's salary is no longer public.